PrestaShop/prestashop.github.io/news/_posts/2015-07-07-advanced-eu-compliance.markdown

 - This module is built on top of the forthcoming [new PrestaShop architecture](http://build.prestashop.com/news/new-architecture-1-6-1-0/), of which developers can see a first version in PrestaShop 1.6.1.0.
 This means that **it will not work with any release lower than 1.6.1.0**.

-- Because we have introduced a few new template files in the default-bootstrap theme, **your custom themes may not work with some of the module's options** that require them.
+- Because we have introduced in the default-bootstrap theme a few template files required by the new options, **your custom themes may not work with some of the module's options**.
 Here's the list of these new template files, which you should take into account:

 	*  order-address-advanced.tpl
 	*  order-carrier-advanced.tpl